tvpham/iq/README.md

 See [a recent example](https://cran.r-project.org/web/packages/iq/vignettes/iq-fast.html) for processing a Spectronaut output.

-Or [an older vignette](https://cran.r-project.org/web/packages/iq/vignettes/iq.html) for processing output from Spectronaut, OpenSWATH, MaxQuant and with some visualization.
+Or [an older vignette](https://cran.r-project.org/web/packages/iq/vignettes/iq.html) for processing output from Spectronaut, OpenSWATH and MaxQuant with some visualization.

 ### Examples